makinacorpus/django_pyoidc/docs/tutorial.rst

 To use it, you must instantiate it with ``op_name=<the name of your identity provider>``.

-Here is how to do it for our tutorial :
+Here is how to do it for our tutorial:

 .. code-block:: python
     :caption: urls.py